forsberg/forsberg.github.io/CV.md

 -----------

 Very good programming skills in Python and shell scripting.
-Good programming skills in C, Pike and Java.
-Some skills in C++ and Perl.
+Good programming skills in Pike, Java and Scala.
+Some skills in C/C++, Go and Perl.

 Good understanding of distributed applications and servers interacting heavily with the underlying operating system.
 Experience of HA